rajeshelurii/Angular-Interview-Questions/README.md

-70.  ### What is Bazel tool?
+70.  ### What is Bazel?

-      Bazel is a powerful build tool developed and massively used by Google and it can keep track of the dependencies between different packages and build targets.
-In Angular8, you can build your CLI application with Bazel.
+		Bazel is a build tool developed by Google that helps manage and build complex software projects.
+It tracks dependencies between packages and builds only what’s needed.

-      **Note:** The Angular framework itself is built with Bazel.
+		In Angular 8, you can use Bazel to build your Angular application.
+Note that Angular itself is built using Bazel.

 71.  ### What are the advantages of Bazel tool?
-      Below are the list of key advantages of Bazel tool,

-      1. It creates the possibility of building your back-ends and front-ends with the same tool
-      2. The incremental build and tests
-      3. It creates the possibility to have remote builds and cache on a build farm.
+      **Advantages of Bazel**

+		1. **Fast Builds**: Bazel builds only what has changed, which speeds up the build process.
+		2. **Scalability**: It handles large codebases efficiently.
+		3. **Incremental Builds**: Rebuilds only the parts of the project that are affected by changes.
+		4. **Parallel Execution**: Runs tasks in parallel to improve build speed.
+		5. **Dependency Tracking**: Keeps track of dependencies to avoid redundant work.

 72. ### How do you use Bazel with Angular CLI?
      The @angular/bazel package provides a builder that allows Angular CLI to use Bazel as the build tool.
      1. **Use in an existing applciation:** Add @angular/bazel using CLI
-         ```javascript
+         ```bash
          ng add @angular/bazel
          ```
      2. **Use in a new application:** Install the package and create the application with collection option
-         ```javascript
+         ```bash
          npm install -g @angular/bazel
          ng new --collection=@angular/bazel
          ```